 Unless you’re out in the sticks, driving anywhere in the UK means you’ll likely have to pass a zebra crossing.
-And for those of us just starting out with driving, knowing your right of way can feel like a bit of a puzzle.
+For learner drivers or those of us just starting out with driving, knowing your right of way can feel like a bit of a puzzle.
 There are so many of us who get confused by zebra crossings – 80% of drivers in fact!
 So we could all benefit from brushing up on our knowledge.

 What is a zebra crossing?

 First introduced to the UK in the 1930’s, a zebra crossing is one of four pedestrian crossings.
 This type of crossing relies on cars being able to see the pedestrian, so they have to make sure they’re clearly visible when waiting on the side of the road.
 While helping to keep us safe, they’re painted in black and white to make them easily identifiable across the world.

 Who has right of way on a zebra crossing?